jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

     13. These effects should vary from low impact effects to larger more meaningful displacements in gameplay.
 Events should never be ‘unfair’ and only used judiciously. **[1.6.1, 1.6.1.1]**

+Risk: Random effects may determine the outcome of the game**.**

+*Alternative/mitigation: Ensure any random effects don’t determine phases they shouldn’t, and that the effects for essentially a normal distribution not biased against one player or the other too heavily.
+As the customer said, employ randomness judiciously. *

 7. **The game should have a market which will be used to buy and sell resources and equipment**

     14. The market will portray "Supply and demand economics" as described in **[5,6].
 [3]**